 At work for you

-- Administering 10 cooperative farming agreements covering 1,000 acres and managing three grazing leases on 800-plus acres in 2016.
+- Administering 10 cooperative farming agreements and haying leases covering 1,000 acres and managing three grazing leases on 800-plus acres in 2017.
 Food plots for wildlife are arranged within the cooperative farming agreements and vary year to year depending on the crops planted, location and objectives.
 Grazing leases facilitate management of grassland and wetlands using rotational grazing in cooperation with local ranchers.

 - Conducting annual surveys consisting of, but not limited to, prairie chicken and sharp-tailed grouse, ruffed grouse drumming counts, frog and toad surveys, August roadside counts, small mammal surveys and helicopter deer surveys.